|

 Optimization Mode

-•Combinatorial mode is the traditional exhaustive nested loop covering every possible parameter combination.
-If you have more than 2 or 3 variables with more than a few values for each, you will see that the total test count quickly becomes very large.
-Due to the speed of RealTest, it’s quite practical to run portfolio-level optimizations involving thousands of tests across thousands of stocks across multiple years of time.
+•Combinatorial is the exhaustive nested loop — every combination of the checked parameter values is tested.
+Test counts grow quickly with the number of varied parameters, but RealTest can handle very large runs — portfolio-level optimizations involving thousands of tests across thousands of stocks over many years are quite practical.
 Whether this approach is likely to discover a strategy that will be profitable in the future is another matter.

-•Genetic mode is not a true genetic optimizer, but the concept is similar.
-Before each test, a random subset of the parameters is selected and then the values of those variables are selected at random from their value lists.
-(How many parameters to change each time is determined by the "mutate" option.)
-If the score from the test is higher than the prior best score, the new values are kept, otherwise the prior best values are restored.
-Genetic mode will generally converge on the best combinatorial result within approximately the square root of the total combination count.
-Note that to use genetic mode, you must specify the number of test iterations to be run.
+•Genetic is a randomized search inspired by genetic optimization, but not a true genetic optimizer.
+Before each test, a random subset of parameters is set to new random values from their lists.
+(How many parameters change each step is controlled by the mutate% setting.)
+If the score improves, the change is kept; otherwise the prior best values are restored.
+Genetic mode typically converges on the best combinatorial result within roughly the square root of the total combination count.
+Requires Test Iterations.

-•Random mode is similar to genetic mode except that it randomly selects a value for every variable before every test, and (therefore) completely ignores the score of each test.
-A good use of random mode is to select a reasonable value ranges for each parameter, run 100 test iterations (random combinations), and look at the median result.
-This might provide a reasonable estimate of how the system would perform in the future, given how arbitrary parameter selection can be.
-Note that to use random mode, you must specify the number of test iterations to be run.
+•Random is similar to Genetic but every parameter is rerolled before every test and the score is ignored.
+A useful application is to set reasonable value ranges for each parameter, run 100 iterations, and look at the median result — this can give a reasonable estimate of how the system might perform in the future given how arbitrary parameter selection often is.
+Requires Test Iterations.

 Test Iterations

-•run many iterations of the same test repeatedly using the Random function in one or more strategy formulas, to obtain a range of potential outcomes
+•repeat a test that uses the Random function in one or more formulas, to obtain a range of potential outcomes

 Score